MarcinSoltysiak/WSB/README.md

-# excersizes from Programing course and my personal work.
+# Exercises from programing course and my personal work.
 Future improvements
 adding more content made by me claryfing the code